-Previous studies have suggested that ADHD maybe two to four times more likely to be found among men than women.
+Previous studies have suggested that ADHD may be two to four times more likely to be found among men than women.
 However, no significant differences in the presence of ADHD characteristics by gender were found in the APMS.

-Around 7060 Kent residents in 2012 are estimated to have five - six characteristics of ADHDii. is predicted to rise to almost 2,600 by 2015 (figure 34).
+Around 7,060 Kent residents in 2012 were estimated to have five - six characteristics of ADHDii which is predicted to rise to almost 2,600 by 2015 (figure 34).